RubenDillon/tanzu/tap7/readme.md

 	Automatically this application will be in the Application Catalog from TAP-GUI

 	An Angular front end application

 	Use the VSCode to create this example from the Application Accelerator and push to gitlab

+	Then you could use VS Code or run it from terminal using the following command

 	    tanzu apps workload create angular-frontend \
             --git-repo https://gitlab.latamteam.name/root/tap-gitops \